jwintz/obsidianp/docs/Home.md

 last_updated: 2025-10-17
 ---

-# ObsidianP Documentation
+# Obsidian:P Documentation

-Welcome to the **ObsidianP** documentation vault - a static site generator that transforms your Obsidian vault into a beautiful, interactive website.
+Welcome to the **Obsidian:P** documentation vault - a static site generator that transforms your Obsidian vault into a beautiful, interactive website.

 ## Overview

-ObsidianP is a TypeScript-based static site generator specifically designed for Obsidian vaults.
+Obsidian:P is a TypeScript-based static site generator specifically designed for Obsidian vaults.
 It preserves the interconnected nature of your notes while adding powerful features like interactive graph views, search, and navigation.

 ## Key Features